Parag200/GroupAsgICG/README.md

 particle system that was the final product is more gentle and smooth to the players, even if they jump alot the visual effect of the particle system will not disturb the overall environment of Lava Run.
 Finally after the script was added on to the player, the particle system was then made into a child while having the MainPlayer the parent.
 This allows the particle system to move with the players movement.

-Bump mapping code was added into the vertex fragment shader, allowing the Torii gate's to have a detailed wood material from 3Dtextures.me

 **Platforms, Walls, End Door**